mitchell-joblin/SNA_survey_framework/README.md

 * A filled database is required to run the application, a test database has been included in the repository

+* In the `conf` directory, two configuration files contain the parameters used to connect to the databases
+  * `user_database.conf` contains the parameters for connecting to the database storing the user data
+  * `survey_db.conf` contains the parameters for connecting to the database storing the survey responses

 * To load the test database, first create a database user with the username and password set as `codeface`, create a database called `user_data`, then navigate to the `User_db` directory and enter the following
 ```